Uber/Lyft/Rideshare Car Accident Lawyer Lake Charles and New Orleans, LA

 But when that ride results in an accident, it may also be easy to find yourself in a complicated mess of medical bills for your injuries and a lengthy insurance battle.
 If you have sustained an injury in a Lyft or Uber accident in Louisiana, you may be entitled to file a claim for your damages.

-Whether you were injured as a driver in another vehicle, or as a passenger, our experienced Louisiana Uber accident lawyers at Broussard Law Firm can help you seek compensation.
+Whether you were injured as a driver in another vehicle, or as a passenger, our experienced Louisiana Uber accident lawyers at Broussard Injury Lawyers can help you seek compensation.
 Our team of Louisiana personal injury lawyers is here to provide quality legal counsel and representation.

 To schedule a complimentary consultation regarding your car accident case in Louisiana, contact our toll-free hotline at (866) 281-4774.